ShorooqAbuZaid711/assignment-3/README.md

 # 🌟 Personal Portfolio Website (React + Vite)

 ## 📌 Project Description

-This is a modern, responsive React-based personal portfolio web application, originally built in Assignment 1 and fully enhanced in Assignment 2.
+This is a modern, responsive React-based personal portfolio web application, originally built in Assignment 1, expanded in Assignment 2, and now fully enhanced in Assignment 3.

 The application now includes:

 - A dynamic homepage with live GitHub API integration
-- A searchable and filterable Projects page
+- A searchable and filterable Projects page with floating-label search
-- A polished Contact form with validation and animation
+- A polished Contact form with validation + animations
-- Full light/dark theme switching
+- Full light/dark theme switching with saved preferences
-- Modern UI with floating labels, glassmorphism, and smooth transitions
+- A modern UI using glassmorphism, smooth transitions, and an iOS-inspired design
+- Cleaner structure, optimized CSS, and updated theme system

-This project serves as the foundation for my professional portfolio and demonstrates real front-end development skills.
+This project forms the foundation of my professional developer portfolio and demonstrates advanced front-end skills.

 ---